GridPlus/phonon-network/card-specification.md

 Initializes a card pairing, requesting that the first card contacted in the pairing (henceforth known as the sender) generate a salt and send back its GridPlus CA signed certificate as well as the certificate public key.
 This must be the signed certificate's public key, and not an ephemeral public key, or else a malicious terminal could substitute the public key for it's own in order to impersonate the card.

+Card pairings should be delineated from terminal secure channel pairings, as they are used to enable encrypted retrieval of phonon private keys, which are unsafe to retrieve if the card is paired with any entity besides a validated GridPlus Phonon Card (for example a terminal.)

 Command Data:
+None

 Response Data:
 |    Tag   |  Length  |            Value                       |